 Consider this.
 You are watching a show, and you love a character’s outfit.
 An app doesn’t just give you more info on the show.
 It also sends you a link to where you can purchase the same outfit.
 Or maybe an ad came on during the commercial break for a new pizza place.
 You then receive a link to the menu and a coupon for the restaurant.
 When it comes to second-screen reach, there are no limits.

 The future is still being written.

-Connected TVs are also climbing.
-The total number of CTV devices in the US reached 210 million in 2017, with forecasts expected to exceed 275 million CTVs by 2021.
-Meaning if connected TV advertising and ACR tech aren’t on your radar, it should be!
+Connected TV’s are also climbing.
+The total number of CTV devices in the U.S. reached 210 million in 2017, with forecasts expected to exceed 275 million CTV’s by 2021.
+That means if connected TV advertising and ACR tech aren’t on your radar, they should be!